mas2g2/RJI-CS4320-Project/developer-instructions.md

 Uninstall older versions of docker with command: ```sudo apt-get remove docker docker-engine docker.io containerd runc```

-To build docker image: docker build -t nima-cpu . -f Dockerfile.cpu
+Note: Our project uses a project from another github repository called image-quality-assessment from user idealo, which is included in our repository when editing any python script in this folder, your must build a docker image after editing it.

-Note: Our project uses a project from another github repository called image-quality-assessment from user idealo.( To clone this project run command ```git clone https://github.com/idealo/image-quality-assessment```), when editing any python script in this folder, your must build a docker image after editing it.
+To build docker image: ```docker build -t nima-cpu . -f Dockerfile.cpu```

 Use the command above to build a docker image, since this code will be runninig on the docker image.

 To clone or download this project into your system run command: